-The fact that the Army apparently tested a standard commercial CJ-3B, rather than a militarized version with heavy-duty options and military lighting, suggests that in fact Kaiser-Willys had not yet introduced their M606 military version in 1958.
+The Army apparently tested a standard commercial CJ-3B, rather than a M606 military version with heavy-duty options and military lighting, which Kaiser-Willys had not yet introduced.
 There would also perhaps have been pressure to consider the CJ-3B as assembled locally by Willys Australia.
 Meanwhile, other tests included the M38A1 military Jeep (see the bottom of this page).

 The summary of the test results is labelled "Restricted" and apparently was kept classified for some time.
 Recently Jeff Spencer scanned some pages from it, but we were tempted to keep it under wraps a while longer, because on the surface it doesn't paint a very flattering portrait of the CJ-3B.
 However, you can't really blame the Australians for not wanting to make the 3B their future light reconnaissance vehicle.
 Although the CJ-5 was not yet available in Australia in 1958, it didn't take the Army long to figure out that the CJ-3B was not the latest in Jeep technology.

 Page 1 of the report (50K GIF) describes the basic trial conditions, which involved loading the Jeep with a crew of two and a 560 lb. load in the cargo compartment, and driving it for approximately 4000 miles.
 Most of the mileage was on the "Mount Charlie" test circuit which was a combination of third class road and cross-country.
 Speeds were "such as to accelerate the failure of weak components, in order to obtain a measure of the durability of the vehicle in a relatively short test."

 Page 4 of the report (35K GIF) finishes describing the details of the testing procedure, by mentioning that "various defects in the trial model were discussed with the manufacturer, and it was ascertained that the following modifications have been incorporated in current production of commercial trucks: